Investigating Disordered Granular Matter via Ordered Geometric Fragmentation: Fragmentation reassembly process and volume evolution

-From this relation, the paired fragmentation stage is obtained as $p = n-i+2$.
-Consequently, the conjugate tower pairs are $(T_{\,n}^{\,i}, T_{\,n}^{\,n-i+2})$. \end{proof} \begin{corollary} The number of conjugate tower pairs generated from an initial object indexed by $n$ depends on the parity of $n$.
-For odd $n$, the $n+1$ towers form $(n+1)/2$ conjugate pairs.
-For even $n$, the towers form $n/2$ conjugate pairs, and the remaining tower $T_{\,n}^{\,n/2+1}$ is self-conjugate. \end{corollary} \begin{remark} The emergence of conjugate and self-conjugate towers is a purely geometric consequence of the fragmentation – reassembly procedure.
+\begin{remark} The emergence of conjugate and self-conjugate towers is a purely geometric consequence of the fragmentation\textendash{}reassembly procedure.
 The term ``geometric phase'' is used here in an analogical sense, to denote distinct reassembled configurations of identical building blocks that enclose different volumes.
 No energetic or thermodynamic interpretation is implied. \end{remark}